suesdesign/messages-app/README.md

 Create a database named messages, assign a user to it with the name of messages with a password.
 The password is iixDQwcHBGEks&!k in this example, change it to something else and update the file called db.php with the new password.

-Do the following SQL query on the database
+Do the following SQL query on the database:

 ```
 CREATE TABLE IF NOT EXISTS `msg` (